Sbozzolo/ciak/README.md

 However, by design, `ciak` does not support any shell feature (like input/output redirection, for loops, variable assignment, ...).

+`ciak` can trivially parallelize the execution of some commands.
+Hence, you can use it as a replacement of [GNU Parallel](https://www.gnu.org/software/parallel/) to parallelize commands defined in a configuration file.

 ## ciak36